Limit Distribution Theory for the Smooth 1-Wasserstein Distance with Applications: Dependence on Intrinsic Dimension

-\begin{corollary}[Sharp $\wass$ rate under low intrinsic dimension] Under the assumptions of Theorem~\ref{thm: low dim rate for exp}, we have $\E\big[ \wass (P_n,P) \big] \lesssim_{d,s,P} n^{-1/s}$. \end{corollary} While a direct computation suggests the presence of a log factor, we can get eliminate it at the cost of a constant dependent on $\dim^*_{\mathsf{SW}_1}(P)$ (see Appendix \ref{sec: low dim case proofs} for a proof).
-The dependence of the constants on $P$ is purely through moment conditions and $\dim_{\mathsf{SW1}}^*(P)$.
-A similar bound was derived in \cite[Theorem 1]{weed2019sharp} under a compact support assumption.
-Our bound is tight in the following sense: if $P$ is supported on a regular set of dimension $s$ (see Section \ref{subsec: dim_discussion}), then Corollary 2 of \cite{weed2019sharp} implies $\EE\big[W_1(P_n,P)\big] \gtrsim n^{-1/t}$, for any $t < s = \dim^*_{\mathsf{SW}_1}(P)$.
-More importantly, Corollary \ref{cor: sharp wass rate low dim} establishes this rate even for distributions with unbounded support.
+\begin{corollary}[Sharp $\wass$ rate under intrinsic dimension] Under the assumptions of Theorem~\ref{thm: low dim rate for exp}, we have $\E\big[ \wass (P_n,P) \big] \leq C n^{-1/s}$, where $C$ is a constant independent of $n$. \end{corollary} A direct computation suggests the presence of a log factor, but we can eliminate it at the cost of a constant dependent on $\dim^*_{\mathsf{SW}_1}(P)$ (see Appendix \ref{sec: low dim case proofs} for a proof).
+The dependence of the constants on $P$ is solely through its moment and $\dim_{\mathsf{SW1}}^*(P)$.
+Our bound is tight in the sense that if $P$ is supported on a regular set of dimension $s$ (see Section \ref{subsec: dim_discussion}), then Corollary 2 of \citet{weed2019sharp} implies $\EE\big[W_1(P_n,P)\big] \gtrsim n^{-1/t}$, for any $t < s = \dim^*_{\mathsf{SW}_1}(P)$.
+A~similar bound was derived in \citet[Theorem 1]{weed2019sharp} under a compact support assumption, but Corollary \ref{cor: sharp wass rate low dim} establishes this rate for distributions with unbounded support.
+Other empirical convergence bounds for $\wass$ on unbounded spaces have been recently derived in \citet{singh2018minimax,lei2020}, but the dependence of their dimension definition on $P$ is implicit.
+Nevertheless, an application of \citet[Theorem 1]{singh2018minimax} recovers the $n^{-1/s}$ rate but under more stringent conditions, e.g., such as those in Lemma~\ref{lem: affine support entropy bound}.

-\begin{remark}[Berry-Essen bounds under intrinsic dimension] Similar adaptation of Theorems \ref{thm: SWD small sigma Berry-Esseen type rate} and \ref{thm: Empirical Bootstrap Berry-Esseen type rate} to the intrinsic dimension scenario are possible.
-However, the resulting rate bound would have the same sample complexity, with the only change being a faster feasible decay of the smoothing parameter.
+\begin{remark}[Berry-Essen bounds w.r.t. intrinsic dimension] Similar modification\\ of Theorems \ref{thm: SWD small sigma Berry-Esseen type rate} and \ref{thm: Empirical Bootstrap Berry-Esseen type rate} in the low intrinsic dimension regime are possible.
+The resulting rate bounds would be the same, with the only change being a faster feasible decay of the smoothing parameter.
 The overall rate will remain nearly $n^{-1/6}$, and for that reason, we omit the details of such refinements. \end{remark}